alisarwar253/real_estate_data_pipeline/README.md

 1. Create & Configure AWS S3

 - Create a bucket named (for example): `real-estate-transactions-data`
-- Upload a sample CSV file to the S3 bucket to test the trigger.
+- Upload the CSV file to the S3 bucket.

 ---